 \emph{Case 2}:~$M\mapsto M'$ is a type~II elementary bypass removal.

-By the definition of the move there are two boundary circuits~$c_1$, $c_2$ of~$M$ that are replaced by a single one, which we denote by~$c_1\#c_2$, in~$M'$.
+By the definition of the move, there are two boundary circuits~$c_1$, $c_2$ of~$M$ that are replaced by a single one in~$M'$, which we denote by~$c_1\#c_2$.
 One of~$\wideparen c_1$ and~$\wideparen c_2$ must be negligible, and we assume that so is~$\wideparen c_1$.
 If~$\wideparen c_2$ is negligible, too, then~$(F',\delta')$ is obtained from~$(F,\delta)$ by removing two open discs, each intersecting~$\delta$ in an open arc, and then removing a $1$-handle `in between'.
-The overall effect can be viewed as removing an open disc intersecting~$\delta$ in two open arcs, see Figure~\ref{bypass-removal-for-divided-surface}~(a).
+The overall effect can be viewed as a removal of an open disc intersecting~$\delta$ in two open arcs; see Figure~\ref{bypass-removal-for-divided-surface}~(a).

-Otherwise, the effect of the move~$M\mapsto M'$ on~$(F,\delta)$ is a removal of a half-disc intersecting~$\delta$ in a single open arc, see Figure~\ref{bypass-removal-for-divided-surface}~(b).
+Otherwise, the effect of the move~$M\mapsto M'$ on~$(F,\delta)$ is a removal of a half-disc intersecting~$\delta$ in a single open arc; see Figure~\ref{bypass-removal-for-divided-surface}~(b).

 \emph{Case 3}:~$M\mapsto M'$ is a type~II split move.